The spirit of the Holidays may make us extra generous not just with our human family and friends, but more so with our pooch.

 Can Your Dog Eat Gingerbread?

 Can dogs eat ginger biscuits?
+How about sugar free gingerbread cookies?
+Or can dogs eat ginger snaps?
 Unfortunately, the short answer is “No.” But, don’t be sad, there are a lot of healthier and safer dog treats that your furry friend can enjoy all year round.

 Perhaps, you can also bake your pet dog gingerbread that doesn’t contain spices and ingredients that are potentially dangerous for him.